SeibelT/doc-chat/README.md

 ## What it does

-- Answers medical questions about procedures (focused on endoscopy)
+- Answers medical questions about procedures
 - Adjusts language complexity based on user needs
 - Runs 100% locally - your data stays private
 - Uses RAG to provide accurate information from medical PDFs